jmatthiesen/netaivideoanalyzer/README.md

 1. Once the Codespace is loaded, it should have all the necessary requirements to run the demo projects.

 ### Run GitHub Models samples

-To run the sample using GitHub Models, located in `./src/ConsoleMEAI-05-GitHubModels`, you must set a GitHub Personal Token Access ([Get your GitHub Personal Access Token](https://github.com/settings/tokens)).
+To run the sample using GitHub Models, located in `./src/ConsoleMEAI-05-GitHubModels`.

 Once you got your PAT, follow this steps.